craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu, select **Reports > Usage**.

 1. Review the content.
-Note the "Date as of" - these reports are 48 hours behind the current time.
+Note the “Date as of” - these reports are 48 hours behind the current time.

 1. In Edge, open a new tab.
 Browse to the **Microsoft 365 security center**.